romeovs/creep/README.md

 I'm constantly adding in new characters (diacritics, box-drawing characters, etc.), so I figured I'd put it up on github for poeple to reap benefits of this.

+I also recently added some nice [Haskell features](https://github.com/romeovs/creep/wiki/Haskell-syntax-sugar) (that can be used in other languages too)!

 ![screenshot1](screens/screen.png  "screenshot of the ASCII characters")
 ![screenshot2](screens/screen2.png "in the wild example")